cgross/generator-cg-angular/README.md

 Yeoman Subgenerators
 -------------

-There are a set of sub-generators to initialize empty Angular components.
+There are a set of subgenerators to initialize empty Angular components.
 Each of these generators will:

 * Create one or more skeleton files (javascript, LESS, html, spec etc) for the component type.
 * Update index.html and add the necessary `script` tags.
 * Update app.less and add the @import as needed.
 * For partials, update the app.js, adding the necessary route call if a route was entered in the generator prompts.

-There are generators for `directive`,`partial`,`service`, and `filter`.
+There are generators for `directive`,`partial`,`service`, `filter`, and `module`.

 Running a generator: